The Tipling, Tesni, Thomason Tour

 Tour Overview

-Showcasing the very best of the island’s spectacular wildlife, this tour visits the very best locations, including Sumburgh Head, Noss, Hermaness and Fetlar.
-We explore locations off the beaten track to photograph Otters.
-We will have the exhilarating opportunity to photograph diving Gannets at point blank range on our exclusive charter to Noss NNR with ‘Shetland Seabird Tours’.
-Perhaps even more spectacular still is our unique evening charter to Hermaness to photograph the awe-inspiring cliffs, colonies and lighthouse from sea level.
+Showcasing the very best of Shetland’s spectacular wildlife from waders to seabirds, this tour visits the best locations.
+They include Sumburgh Head, Noss, Hermaness and Fetlar.
+One of many highlights will undoubtedly be the exhilarating opportunity to photograph diving Gannets at very close range on our exclusive charter to Noss NNR with ‘Shetland Seabird Tours’.
+For many though, the star attraction (and our signature species), is the Otter.

 • Leadership and expertise of three esteemed photo-tour leaders

-• Develop and hone field craft skills and subject knowledge
+• Develop and hone field craft skills and subject knowledge.

-2023 Dates
+2024 Dates

-• Wednesday 31st May to Wednesday 7th June, 2023
+• Wednesday 29th May to Wednesday 5th June, 2024

 Itinerary

-And always during summer, there is a decent chance of Orca.
-We have successfully connected with this awesome sea mammals on most photography tours – if we receive news and it is logistically possible, we do our best to find them.
+And, always during summer, there is a chance of Orca!
+We successfully connect with this awesome sea mammals on most photography tours – wired into the grapevine, there is an excellent community following these and other cetaceans so, if they are around, we’ll hear!
+If it is logistically possible, we do our best to find them.

-Day 1 (Wednesday)
+Day 1

 Accommodation: Sumburgh Hotel (Mainland Shetland)

-Day 2 (Thursday)
+Day 2

 Accommodation: Sumburgh Hotel (Mainland Shetland)

-Day 3 (Friday)
+Day 3

 Accommodation: Fetlar

-Day Four (Saturday)
+Day Four

 Over days four, five and six we shall run our Otter Assignments which may also mean the order of the itinerary may vary to suit logistics, making sure everyone visits each location.